-- 2.2.9 Non-destructive testing. - 2.2.9.1 When radiographic testing is carried out, the results shall be recorded in the form of radiographs with a summary of test evaluations attached. - 2.2.9.2 Ultrasonic testing shall be carried out using the pulse-echo methods.
+- 2.2.9.1 When radiographic testing is carried out, the results shall be recorded in the form of radiographs with a summary of test evaluations attached. - 2.2.9.2 Ultrasonic testing shall be carried out using the pulse-echo methods.
 For control purposes dualsearch units are used.